Basque diaspora

 The Basque diaspora is the name given to describe people of Basque origin living outside their traditional homeland on the borders between Spain and France.
-Many Basques have left the Basque Country for other parts of the globe for economic and political reasons, with substantial populations in Chile, Colombia, Argentina and Uruguay with those of Basque ancestry in the hundreds of thousands; Peru, Venezuela, Guatemala, Canada, and the United States.
+Many Basques have left the Basque Country for other parts of the globe for economic and political reasons, with a substantial population in Chile and Colombia.

 Notably, the Basque diaspora is sometimes referred to as "the eighth province", indirectly referring to the historical seven Basque provinces.

 South America

 Argentina

 People of Basque descent make up 10% of Argentina's population, and it was a major destination for Basques emigrating from both Spain and France in the 19th and 20th centuries.
 Basques have left an indelible imprint on Argentine culture and politics, with many place names and surnames, including those of several Presidents.
 After several generations, a sense of Basque heritage is still strong, maintained through numerous Basque cultural centres in major cities.
 Argentine sportspeople with Basque surnames have frequently been nicknamed El Vasco.